-Please reach out to NACCHO’s Preparedness team for additional updates or assistance.
+If you need support or have questions, please reach out to NACCHO’s Preparedness team for additional updates or assistance.

-Extreme weather events, such as tornadoes, droughts, and floods, are any events that are more severe in scale and magnitude than normal weather patterns.
+Extreme weather events, such as hurricanes, tornadoes, droughts, and floods, are any events that are more severe in scale and magnitude than normal weather patterns.

 As climate change affects the frequency and severity of extreme weather events [EPA], it is critical that local health departments are equipped with the resources they need to plan for, respond to, and recover from such disasters.
 Local health departments are on the front lines of public health and therefore play a critical role in a community’s first response to any large-scale emergency.

 NACCHO’s preparedness portfolio aims to equip local health departments with the tools needed to plan for extreme weather events, increase workforce capability through training, and effectively respond to natural disasters.